abdelazizmarhoum/bilan/README.md

 - If the frontend shows a parsing error, check backend logs — the AI may have returned non-JSON text.
 Use `GET /mock` for local testing.
 - Verify `VITE_USE_MOCK` if the frontend is not showing results and you don't have an API key.

----

-If you want, I can now:
-- Add a small confetti animation when the balance becomes equal after applying capital, or
-- Add server-side aggregation rules (merge synonyms: fonds commercial + savoir-faire, etc.) and unit tests.

-Tell me which you'd like next and I'll implement it.